Table of Contents

 Merchants who receive a chargeback for a transaction placed with a Visa card may encounter reason code 62, which indicates an improperly authorized transaction that the cardholder does not believe they should be responsible for paying.
 The actual underlying cause of this chargeback may be true fraud, friendly fraud, or merchant error.
 Merchants who believe they have received an invalid chargeback under reason code 62 may be able to represent the transaction and reverse the chargeback with the right compelling evidence.

 Visa chargeback reason code 62 falls under the “Fraud” category.
 The shorthand description is “Counterfeit Transaction.”
-This reason code is used when a cardholder reports a fraudulent, unauthorized transaction and the issuing bank has reason to believe that a counterfeit credit card was used in a card-present transaction environment.
+This reason code is used when a cardholder reports a fraudulent transaction and the issuing bank believes a counterfeit credit card was used in a card-present transaction.

 Counterfeit cards have long been a problem for brick-and-mortar merchants who process card-present transactions.
 Fraudsters often use a device called a “skimmer,” which they can conceal in unattended card-swiping slots at ATMs and fuel station pumps, to surreptitiously read and copy the magnetic stripe data on payment cards, allowing them to create counterfeit copies of those cards.